 Camplin Street, New Cross

-Some area info… Hatcham CA is a cute and very-Victorian residential pocket of south London, little-known to most.
+Some area information...
+Hatcham CA is a cute, little-known and very-Victorian residential pocket of south London.
 From 1614, the land was owned by the Worshipful Company of Haberdashers.
 When the manor house here (named 'Hatcham Park’) was demolished circa 1840, terraced homes were permitted to be built.
-Rescued from proposed demolition in the seventies, Hatcham Conservation Area was designated by Lewisham Council in 1990.
+Rescued from proposed demolition in the 1970’s, Hatcham Conservation Area was designated by Lewisham Council in 1990.

-‘Hatcham’ derives most likely from Anglo Saxon; meaning ‘a clearing in the woods’, and reputedly, Charles Dickens wrote ‘Our Mutual Friend’ in The Five Bells pub (1864-5).
+‘Hatcham’ derives most likely from Anglo Saxon; meaning ‘a clearing in the woods’, and reputedly, Charles Dickens wrote ‘Our Mutual Friend’ in a lively local: The Five Bells pub (1864-5).

-Stroll - past more handsome Victorian housing stock - just nine minutes to New Cross Gate Station.
-There are also plenty of day and night bus routes within a short walk of the house to Elephant & Castle and beyond, or to Peckham, Deptford, Greenwich, Brockley and Lewisham.
+Stroll - past more handsome Victorian housing stock - just 10 minutes to New Cross Gate Station.
+There are also plenty of day and night bus routes within a short walk of the house - to Elephant & Castle and beyond, or to Peckham, Deptford, Greenwich, Brockley and Lewisham.

 Local eateries and drinkeries of note include The Corner cafe and The Old Library bar, The Rosemary (Hungarian, organic, delicious) and The Rose Inn (good pizzas and roasts here).
 And Smokey Jerk is a local gem.

-Nip down to neighbouring SE15 for others - including Peckham Bazaar, Kudu, Ganapati (who also deliver to New Cross - you need to know this!), Artusi, Peckham Levels, Miss Tapas and Mr Bao.
+Nip down to neighbouring SE15 for others - including Peckham Bazaar, Kudu, Kudu Grill, Ganapati, Artusi, Peckham Levels, Miss Tapas, Levan and The Coal Rooms.

-Deptford has an ace gastronomic offering too, with Marcella, The Tapas Room and The Tea House, and a choice of hip hangouts in Deptford Market Yard and surrounds.
+Deptford has a top social scene too - find great food at Watergate, Marcella, Salt and The Tea House for example.
+There are lots of hip hangouts in Deptford Market Yard and surrounds.
 Deptford also has its own theatre: The Albany, and a modern leisure centre with lane pool.

-Grab your fresh loaves from Blackbird Bakery by QRP station, or at Ayres on nearby Nunhead Lane.
-While you’re in Nunhead, FC Soper wet fish shop is great.
-El Vermut and Mother Superior are superior bottle-shops too.
+Grab fresh loaves from Blackbird Bakery by QRP station, or at Ayres on nearby Nunhead Lane.
+While you’re in Nunhead, check out FC Soper wet fish shop as well.
+And El Vermut and Mother Superior are cool bottle-shops, with seating inside for a few.
+BARD4100 is the most local addition to Nunhead Lane (for pizza and beer).

 Kids or they are on the horizon?
-Your most local primary schools are Haberdashers' HTG (which feeds to the secondary based in New Cross’s other and local Conservation Area), Edmund Waller and Kender.
+Your most local primary schools are Hatcham Primary (which feeds to the secondary based in New Cross’s other local Conservation Area), Edmund Waller and Kender.

 - Tenure: Freehold